20th January 2021

 Resin driveways are quickly becoming the most popular type of driveway in the UK and not without good reason.
 They’re incredibly hardwearing, low maintenance, available in a finish to suit any end-user, and because they are permeable, can be built to any size without planning permission.

-As an installer of them, you might have wondered how to avoid problems during their installation.
+As an installer of them, you might have wondered how to avoid problems with resin driveways during their installation.
 So, as experts on the subject, we thought we would share our ideas on how.

-To ensure installers have all the information they need to install our resin driveways, we have created an in-depth installation guide.
+To help installers avoid problems with resin driveways and to ensure they have all the information they need to install our resin driveways, we have created an in-depth installation guide.
 Great for anyone installing them for the first time, or to refresh your memory on the process, the guide features a wealth of information on resin driveway installation to help you get the best result.

 The quality of your materials has a huge impact on the finish and longevity of the resin surface.
 Resin surfaces built with materials of poor quality might start to chip away after a year or lose their colour after prolonged exposure to the sun.
 Therefore, it is imperative to use the best available materials.

-Here at The Resin Mill, our products have been certified by The British Board of Agrement (BBA), which means they have passed comprehensive testing to show they offer assured and consistent quality.
+Here at The Resin Mill, our products are subjected to comprehensive testing to show they offer assured and consistent quality.
 This includes our resins and aggregates.
 So, whenever you use them for a resin driveway installation, you can do so with complete confidence.